yudataguy/Awesome-Japanese/readme.md

 *If you are a beginner, please read these guides first*

-* [Starter's Guide](https://www.reddit.com/r/LearnJapanese/wiki/index/startersguide) - from /r/learnjapanese subReddit.
+* [Starter's Guide](https://www.reddit.com/r/LearnJapanese/wiki/index/startersguide) - from /r/learnjapanese subreddit.
 * [Japanese Walkthrough](http://japaneselevelup.com/japanese-quest-walkthrough/) - A visual learning guide.
 * [Nukemarine's Suggested Guide for Beginners](https://forum.koohii.com/thread-5110.html) - A roadmap aimed at people involved in a career where one can only spare 1 to 2 hours a day for study.
 * [Complete Guide to Japanese](http://www.guidetojapanese.org/learn/complete) - By Tae Kim.